G-Bro/hyperion-ruby/README.md

 # Hyperion

+## Prerequisites

+This app is primarily written in Ruby.
+It is recommended you use [rbenv](https://github.com/rbenv/rbenv)

 Hyperion is an event tracking and querying API for keeping track of what your users have and haven't done, and monitoring user behaviour

 Hyperion is built with: